Class Schedules and Catalog Background Image

 Transcript Fees

 The first two transcripts requested by the student are free of cost.
 Additional copies cost $5 each.
 An additional $2 processing fee is charged for transcripts ordered online.
+View the Transcript webpage for more details.

 Make a Payment